Charles-Zhang-Investment/CFFEMTI/Inestment Dated.md

 # Investment Dated

 Unsorted notes.
+The most useful aspects are "observations": facts, trends, phenomenon that we keep a note of.
 Likely belong to either QuantStrategy2023, CFFEMTI, or pending migration of Investment/Wiki notes from work.

 ## 20231228